rafhaelcardoso/rafhaelcardoso/README.md

 ###

-<p align="left">✨ I've started programming in the begining of 2022<br>📚 Developing my knowledge with technologies like C# and .NET Framework<br>🎯 Making my way to become a high level developer<br>🎲 Currently, I'm working as a freelancer</p>
+<p align="left">✨ I've started programming in the begining of 2022<br>📚 Developing my knowledge with technologies like C# and .NET Framework<br>🎯 Making my way to become a high level developer<br>🎲 Currently, I'm working as a Junior FullStack Developer using .NET Framework</p>

 ###